 The most famous attraction and also the eye catcher of Florence is of course the Duomo.
 It goes without saying that this stunning cathedral attracts many visitors.
 But still it is definitely a must see in while you’re Florence.
 If you would like to visit the inside, go before opening time.
 We didn’t go in because of the long queues.
 But from the outside it is still really impressive.

 2 – Ponte Vecchio

 The best time to cross Ponte Vecchio for me, is in the morning when the stores are opening.
-It is less crowded and you can admire the beautiful views from the bridge without bumping into other tourists.
+It’s less crowded and you can admire the beautiful views from the bridge without bumping into other tourists.

-Stroll alongside the jewellery shop windows and enjoy Florence waking up.
-I just love the sound of yelling Italians in the morning.
+Stroll alongside the jewellery shop windows and enjoy the city waking up.
+I just love the sound of yelling Italians across the street in the morning.
 It sounds like music to my ears.

 3 – Piazza di Mercato Nuovo

 Wander through the historical city that consists of a maze of alleys and little streets and indulge in the local delicacies.

 Explore the shopping district with luxurious and trendy shops and nearby Piazza di Mercato Nuovo.
 This is a famous market for local leather products such as bags, jackets and much more.
 Don’t forget to seal your luck at Il Porcelliono by dropping a coin into the boar’s gaping jaws.
 Rub the boar’s snout to ensure a return to Florence.
 Jan and I both did it and hope to return to Florence soon!